 The second step in the restructuring of Malev Hungarian Airlines is now unfolding, with the airline’s board of directors vacating existing collective bargaining agreements and seeking new labor terms.
 The move comes just weeks after the Hungarian government renationalized the flag carrier.
 The board decision, formalized on March 31, triggers the four-month notice period.
 All five unions with which the airline holds collective labor agreements have been notified of the proposed changes. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Malev Renegotiating Labor Terms To Bring Back Profitability".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Malev Renegotiating Labor Terms To Bring Back Profitability".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.